 Greenlining Institute Fellowship

-About Greenlining: The Greenlining Institute is a national policy, organizing and leadership institute working for racial and economic justice.
-We ensure that grassroots leaders are participating in major policy debates by building diverse coalitions that work together to advance solutions to our nation's most pressing problems.
+Award summary and conditions: The Greenlining Institute is a national policy, organizing and leadership institute working for racial and economic justice.
+Greenlining ensures that grassroots leaders are participating in major policy debates by building diverse coalitions that work together to advance solutions to our nation's most pressing problems.
 Greenlining builds public awareness of issues facing communities of color, increases civic participation, and advocates for public and private policies that create opportunities for people and families to make the American Dream a reality.

 The Summer Associates Program

-- two letters of recommendation (must be sent with entire application package)
+- Letter of recommendation (1) must be uploaded with entire packet

 Faculty representative: Keith Raether

 National committee interview: Selected finalists will be interviewed